yageek/simcert/README.md

-# SimCert
+# simcert
-SimCert intends to be an usable alternative to [iostrust](https://github.com/yageek/iostrust)  helping you to automatically install http root certificates on the iOS simulators.
+simcert intends to be an usable alternative to [iostrust](https://github.com/yageek/iostrust)  helping you to automatically install http root certificates on the iOS simulators.

 [![screencast](sim_cert.gif)]